Inori Minase: Music career

 Her 2nd full album named "BLUE COMPASS" was released on May 23, 2018; it peaked at 7th place on the Oricon Weekly Album Chart.
 The lead track "Million Futures" from her 2nd full album was used as the theme song for the new chapter of Square Enix's smartphone app Kai-ri-Sei Million Arthur.

 She held her first solo live tour entitled, "Inori Minase LIVE TOUR 2018 BLUE COMPASS", at 4 major cities across Japan starting on 9 June.
 The tour is named after her second album, BLUE COMPASS, which was released in May.
 She also announced about her joining King Super Live 2018 at Tokyo Dome on 24 September and in Taiwan on 30 September.
 A blu-ray edition of the tour was released on October 17 of the same year the live tour was held; it peaked at 3rd place Oricon Weekly Blu-ray Chart.
-It also won the first place in the Oricon Weekly Music DVD · BD rankings.

-She held her second live tour, which was titled "Inori Minase LIVE TOUR 2018 BLUE COMPASS", at three major cities in Japan starting on June 16, 2018.
-The final live tour was held at Nippon Budokan.
-This was the first time she had a live show at Budokan alone.

 Her sixth single, "TRUST IN ETERNITY" was released on October 17, 2018; it peaked at tenth place on the Oricon Weekly Singles Chart.
 The titular song was used as the theme song for Square Enix and Aiming's co-produced smartphone game GESTALT ODIN.

 Her seventh single, "Wonder Caravan!" was released on January 23, 2019; it peaked at seventh place on the Oricon Weekly Singles Chart.
-The titular song from the single was used as the ending theme song for the anime Endro.
+The titular song from the single was used as the ending theme song for the anime Endro!.

 Her third album named "Catch the Rainbow!" was released on April 10, 2019; it peaked at 6th place on the Oricon Weekly Album Chart.
 Minase participated in the selection of songs and also conveys requests for lyrics and composition, and in the production of albums, her opinion is also reflected on the theme and title.
 She wrote the album's title track.

 On June 26, 2019; she released her first music clip collection "Inori Minase MUSIC CLIP BOX".
+A blu-ray edition of the music clip collection peaked at 4th place Oricon Weekly Blu-ray Chart.

+She held her second solo live tour, which was titled "Inori Minase LIVE TOUR 2019 Catch the Rainbow!", at three major cities in Japan starting on June 15, 2019.
+The final live tour was held at Nippon Budokan, it was held for two days, attracted a total of 18,000 spectators.
+This was the first time she had a live show at Budokan alone.
+A blu-ray edition of the tour was released on October 23 of the same year the live tour was held; it peaked at 4th place Oricon Weekly Blu-ray Chart.

-Her eighth single, "Kokoro Somali", was released on February 5, 2020; it peaked at 5th place on the Oricon Weekly Album Chart.
-The titular song from the single was used as the ending theme song for the anime Somali and the Forest Spirit.
+Her eighth single, "Kokoro Somali", was released on February 5, 2020; it peaked at 5th place on the Oricon Weekly Singles Chart.
+The titular song from the single, in which she wrote the lyrics herself (about her love for her parents), was used as the ending theme song for the anime Somali and the Forest Spirit.